-Ground turkey meatballs loaded with feta cheese, Mediterranean herbs & spices & served with an herby homemade tzatziki sauce!
-These baked Greek turkey meatballs are perfect for a protein-packed weeknight meal!
+Ground turkey meatballs loaded with feta cheese, garlic & Mediterranean herbs & spices then served with an herby homemade tzatziki sauce!
+These baked Greek turkey meatballs are perfect for an easy weeknight dinner!

 Made with a base of lean ground turkey, lots of salty feta, minced onion and garlic then tossed with Mediterranean herbs and spices and baked to perfection!
 We serve them with my homemade tzatziki sauce that’s to die for!
 The creaminess from the sauce paired with your herby meatballs is a match made in heaven!

 Ingredients For Your Greek Meatballs

 Ground turkey: We use 93% lean and 7% fat ground turkey for ours.